Welcome!

 Yram:

 Launched in 1934, it is classified as a floral oriental fragrance for women.
-It is described as "a rich oriental floral mixed with the tang of spices and the exotic tones of patchouli and sandalwood."
+It is described as "a true, rich oriental with a green, citrusy top note with a floral bouquet of geranium, herbs, mixed with the tang of spices and the exotic tones of patchouli, mosses, musk and sandalwood."

 • Top notes: citrus, orange blossom

-• Base notes: sandalwood, patchouli, amber, oakmoss, vanilla, labdanum, tonka bean
+• Base notes: musk, sandalwood, patchouli, amber, oakmoss, vanilla, labdanum, tonka bean

 The launch of Yram by Mary Chess in 1934 introduced a captivating and exotic fragrance that added depth and allure to the brand's perfume collection.
 Yram, described as a rich oriental floral perfume, offered a unique olfactory experience that resonated with perfume enthusiasts and connoisseurs alike.